AleksandrTrybrat/angular-online-shop/README.md

 - there is addaptive for any device;
 - there is a small check on the robot, if on the page to perform frequent single-type clicks and transitions between tabs of the application, will appear a message with a mathematical example.
 If the example is solved correctly the user will return to the main page, if the example is solved three times incorrectly, the page is blocked with a corresponding notification on the screen.

-Also, this project used Electron, the PC version has the same functionality as the browser version.
+**Also, this project used Electron, the desktop version has the same functionality as the browser version.**

-To run the project it must be cloned (git clone).
+To run the project it must be cloned `git clone`.
-Then install npm modules (npm install).
+Then install npm modules `npm install`.
-After that, for correct display of content on the page you need to download the server in which the database is configured, at the link: https://github.com/AleksandrTrybrat/server_for_online-shop.git.
+After that, for correct display of content on the page you need to download the server in which the database is configured, at the **link**: <https://github.com/AleksandrTrybrat/server_for_online-shop.git>

-Then to start the application run the command npm run start (localhost:4200).
+Then to start the application run the command npm run start `localhost:4200`.

-To start Electron version run the command npm run electron-build, if it is necessary to create Electron files to install the application on PC, run the command npm run electron-package.
+To start Electron version run the command `npm run electron-build`, if it is necessary to create Electron files to install the application on desktop, run the command `npm run electron-package`.